Ighenri/Passenger-Counter-App/README.md

 ![](./screenshot.png)

 ## Passenger Counter
-This project is used to count passenger as they board the train.
+This project is used to count passengers as they board the train.
 It ensures precision and accuracy is number.

 ### Built with